mattrussi/gitlab-com-runbooks/docs/patroni-ci/rebuild_ci_cluster_from_prod.md

 # Steps to Recreate/Rebuild the CI CLuster using a Snapshot from the Master cluster (instead of pg_basebackup)

-The recreation of the CI Cluster is done entirely localy through TF and Ansible, therefore **DO NOT COMMIT ANY FILE CHANGES** into the config-mgmt repo.
+The recreation of the CI Cluster is done entirely locally through TF and Ansible, therefore **DO NOT COMMIT ANY FILE CHANGES** into the config-mgmt repo.

 Make sure that **there are no CI Read requests being made in the patroni-ci cluster**,  as this indicates that the cluster is being used